FreshRSS/FreshRSS/cli/README.md

 # Check out a specific version of FreshRSS
 # See release names on https://github.com/FreshRSS/FreshRSS/releases
+# You will then need to manually change version
+# or checkout master or dev to get new versions
 cd /usr/share/FreshRSS
 sudo git checkout 1.7.0

-# Check whether there is a new version of FreshRSS
+# Verify what branch is used
 cd /usr/share/FreshRSS
+sudo git branch

+# Check whether there is a new version of FreshRSS,
+# assuming you are on the /master or /dev branch
+cd /usr/share/FreshRSS
-sudo git fetch
+sudo git fetch --all
 sudo git status

 # Discard manual changes (do a backup before)